 Event types are integer numbers that a client can use to determine what kind of event it has received.
 The client compares the type field of the event structure with known event types to make this determination.
 The core input event types are constants and are defined in the header file <X11/X.h>.
 Extension event types are not constants.
 Instead, they are dynamically allocated by the extension's request to the X server when the extension is initialized.
 Because of this, extension event types must be obtained by the client from the server.
-The client program determines the event type for an extension event by using the information returned by the Client.
+The client program determines the event type for an extension event by using the information returned by the XOpenDevice request.
+This type can then be used for comparison with the type field of events received by the client.
 Extension events propagate up the window hierarchy in the same manner as core events.
-If a window is not interested in an extension event, it usually propagates to the closest ancestor that is interested, unless the dont\propagate list prohibits it.
+If a window is not interested in an extension event, it usually propagates to the closest ancestor that is interested, unless the dont propagate list prohibits it.
 Grabs of extension devices may alter the set of windows that receive a particular extension event.
 The following lists the event category and its associated event type or types.